-The transportation, warehousing and wholesaling industries employed over 150,000 workers in the Inland Empire in 2015.
+The transportation, warehousing, and wholesaling industries employed over 150,000 workers in the Inland Empire in 2015.
 Transportation and warehousing jobs increased 7.3 percent and wholesale industry employment increased by 6.1 percent.
-The area has benefited from an increase in activity at the Ports of Los

-Angeles and Long Beach which have experienced increases of 3.8 percent in 2014 and 1.6 percent in 2015 in cargo passing through these two ports.
-Forecasted increase in cargo movement in 2016 is 1.6 percent.
-Also in 2015, online retailer Amazon announced the creation of 1,000 jobs at its three Inland Empire fulfillment centers in addition to 4,000 fulltime jobs created at its regional fulfillment centers since 2012 (one of which is located in the District's service area, Moreno Valley).
+The area has benefited from an increase in activity at the Ports of Los Angeles and Long Beach, which have experienced increases of 3.8 percent in 2014 and 1.6 percent in 2015 in cargo passing through these two ports.
+Also in 2015, online retailer Amazon announced the creation of 1,000 jobs at its three Inland Empire fulfillment centers in addition to 4,000 full-time jobs created at its regional fulfillment centers since 2012 (one of which is located in the District's service area of Moreno Valley).
+The construction sector has been having a strong year in 2017 due to strong demand for residential and commercial properties.
+For the period July 2016 to July 2017, the leisure and hospitality sector grew 3.4 percent while the transportation, warehouse, and utilities sectors expanded payroll by 4.4 percent.
+Continued growth is expected as plans for the World Logistics Center in Moreno Valley continue to move forward.

 The District's population has grown by nearly 49 percent since 2001 and experienced modest new connections during the national economic downturn.
 The recession had a large impact on Riverside County, however, local recovery has increased over recent years.
 In 2014, Riverside County added 26,000 jobs which is equivalent to 4.4 percent growth, unemployment decreased from 10.3 percent in 2013 to 8.2 percent in 2014 and 7.1 percent in 2015.
-Job growth in the County was strongest in construction, leisure and hospitality, education and healthcare and wholesale and retail.
-The population increased an average of 1.2 percent each year and is projected to increase an average of 2.1 percent through 2020.
-The County's central location and proximity to the ports of Long Beach and Los Angeles in addition to affordable land and large storage facilities makes it an ideal region for transportation and distribution of goods.
-As the economic recovery continues to increase the value of real estate in the coastal regions of Southern California, residents and businesses turn their attention to affordable land, housing and rental in Riverside County.
+In 2016, 23,300 jobs were added in Riverside County, an increase of 3.6 percent compared to Southern California's job growth of 2.5 percent.
+Job growth in the County was strongest in leisure and hospitality, education and healthcare, construction and government.
+The population increased an average of 1.2 percent each year and is projected to increase by 1.3 percent in 2017.
+Annual growth is expected at an average of 1.2 percent through 2022.
+The County's central location and proximity to the ports of Los Angeles and Long Beach in addition to affordable land and large storage facilities makes it an ideal region for transportation and distribution of goods.
+As the economic recovery continues to increase the value of real estate in the coastal regions of Southern California, residents and businesses turn their attention to affordable land, housing, and rental in Riverside County.

-Riverside County's property assessment roll for the fiscal year 2016 has exceeded the record set in fiscal year 2008 with a value of \$255 billion, 5 percent more than the fiscal year 2015 assessment roll of \$242.7 billion.
-This is the fourth consecutive year of growth and had exceeded its previous peak of \$242.9 billion in 2008.
+Riverside County's property assessment roll for the fiscal year 2017 has exceeded the record set in fiscal year 2008 with a value of \$255 billion, 5.08 percent over fiscal year 2016.
+This is the fourth consecutive year of growth, exceeding the County's peak assessment roll of \$242.9 billion in 2008.